Skip to Main Content

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.

 CitationPye, John M.; Rauscher, H. Michael; Kennard, Deborah K.; Flebbe, Patricia A.; Jordin, J. Bryan; Hubbard, William G.; Fowler, Cynthia; Ward, James.
 2007.
 Using web-based technology to deliver scientific knowledge: the Southern Forest Encyclopedia Network.
-Gen. Tech.
+In: Proceedings: International Conference on Transfer of Forest Science Knowledge and Technology, Gen. Tech.
 Rep. PNW-GTR-726.
-Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station: 193-199
+Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station. pp 193-199.

 - Using hyperdocuments to manage scientific knowledge: the prototype Encyclopedia of Southern Appalachian Forest Ecosystems